Originally Published: January 1, 1994 - Last Updated / Reviewed On: April 2, 2015

 These exercises as well as correcting your posture throughout the day may help strengthen the muscles in your torso that help control slouching.
 Pulling in your abdomen and tucking your tailbone while balancing your weight evenly on both feet may prevent your muscles from settling in positions that may be contributing to your stooped stature.
 Practicing the same concepts while sitting may also help (see the first exercise listed above).

-If you're concerned that your rounding shoulders are more than just a simple slouching issue (certain physical conditions such as scoliosis or kyphosis may require professional correction) or if they're causing you pain, students at Columbia can contact Primary Care Medical Services online at Open Communicator or at x4-2284 to get a physical therapy referral.
+If you're concerned that your rounding shoulders are more than just a simple slouching issue (certain physical conditions such as scoliosis or kyphosis may require professional correction) or if they're causing you pain, it may be a good idea to see your primary health care provider to get a physical therapy referral.
 At the extreme, stooped posture may require braces or other corrective procedures, but for the majority of slouchers, simple exercises may go a long way.

 So, chin up!
 Whether for physical comfort or to help improve your chances at that big interview you have coming up, working on improving your posture has many benefits.